Call now

 A humidifier can relieve congestion and keep airways moist, aid breathing in recovery and reducing the risk of secondary infections and upper respiratory infections.
 Ensure the cage is well-ventilated and use less dusty bedding, such as shredded paper, to minimize respiratory irritation in the breathing passages.

-Proper humidity and ventilation create a healthy rat environment that supports your rat’s respiratory health and helps your rat breathe easier for overall well-being.
+Proper humidity and ventilation create a healthy rat environment that supports your rat's respiratory health and helps your rat breathe easier for overall well-being.
+Pairing this with safe removal of mouse and other rodent droppings keeps the air cleaner and lowers infection risks.

 Dietary Adjustments for Sick Rats